Resource Management and Litigation Support

 Expert Witness Testimony

 Our staff has served as Expert Witness (both plaintiff and defendant) in cases involving oil spills, sewage discharge and water quality changes.
 In some cases, we used our own aerial instruments to acquire data for analysis and testimony.
 We have also provided data and analyses to aid environmental damage-related settlements.

-Annual Natural Resource Surveys
+Natural Resource Surveys

-Ocean Imaging’s aerial multispectral imaging is being used by state and federal agencies to provide annual assessments of managed resources such as kelp beds and eel grass distributions.
-We have also involved in the establishment of baseline natural resource data bases related to the creation of coastal Marine Protected Areas (MPAs).
+Ocean Imaging’s aerial multispectral imaging is being used by state and federal agencies to provide assessments of managed resources such as kelp beds and eel grass distributions.
+We are also involved in the establishment of baseline natural resource data bases related to the creation of coastal Marine Protected Areas (MPAs).